Hän: History of the Hän

 The Hän were one of the last Northern Athabascan groups to have contact with European peoples.
-In 1851 Robert Campbell from the Hudson's Bay Company was the first known white man to enter Han territory, when he traveled from Fort Selkirk to Fort Yukon.
+In 1851 Robert Campbell from the Hudson's Bay Company became the first white man known to have entered Han territory, when he traveled from Fort Selkirk to Fort Yukon.
 It was not until 1873 and 1874 (after the United States purchase of Alaska), that two trading posts were set up.
 One was established by Moses Mercier, a former employee of the Hudson's Bay Company, in Belle Isle across the Eagle River.
 The other, Fort Reliance, was established on the Yukon, just below the mouth of the Klondike River, near Dawson, by two Alaska Commercial Company traders, Leroy N. McQuesten and Frank Bonifield.
 Gradually trading with whites resulted in the Han shifting from their traditional fishing-hunting economy to a fur-trapping economy, as they grew increasingly reliant on such European goods as guns, clothing, and canvas from 1887 to 1895.

 Bishop William Bompas established the first Anglican Church mission in Hän territory, and gradually the people shifted away from traditional religion.
 They also combined it with Christianity in a syncretic fashion.

 The Han suffered high mortality during several epidemics of new infectious diseases, to which they had no immunity.

 Culture

 Food

 Historically, fish, especially salmon, comprised the main part of the Hän diet.
 King salmon was caught along the Yukon River in June and chum salmon in August.
 Fishing tools included weirs, traps, gill nets, dip nets, spears, and harpoons.
 Salmon was dried and stored for winter consumption.

 Between the salmon runs from June–September, the river camps were abandoned.
 The Han men sought other fish, moose, caribou, birds, bears, and small game.
-Men hunted game (once after the salmon run and later for caribou in February and March) while women fished (for fish other than salmon.)
-The women traditionally cooked by stone boiling in woven spruce-root baskets.
+Men hunted game (once after the salmon run and later for caribou in February and March) while women fished (for fish other than salmon).
+The women traditionally cooked by boiling food with water heated by stones that been placed in a fire and then dropped in woven spruce-root baskets.